Growing Cacti and Succulents in the Canberra Region

 The highland areas of the South East NSW incorporate the Southern Tablelands and mountain areas of the ACT and NSW borders.
 Included in this area are the main centres of Goulburn, Canberra, Queanbeyan and Cooma.

-With the whole region at over 600 metres ASL it experiences some of the highest average hours of sunshine in Australia; consequently the UV level is very high.
+Because the whole region at over 600 metres above sea level, it experiences some of the highest average hours of sunshine in Australia; consequently the UV level is very high.

 The region experiences cold, frosty winters and warm to occasionally hot summers.
 Rainfall occurs throughout the year with an average around 600mm; a little less over the winter months and somewhat more in spring.
 Summer rain is often associated with thunderstorms.